National Diploma Dental Nursing Terms & Conditions

 Payment of Course fees

-Harriet Ellis Training & Recruitment Group offer a discounted rate for the Diploma in Dental Nursing to college leavers aged 17, 18 or 19 years old.
+Harriet Ellis Training Solutions offer a discounted rate for the Diploma in Dental Nursing to college leavers aged 17, 18 or 19 years old.
 To qualify for the rate you will need proof of age.
 There are no payment options for this discounted rate and the entire fee will be due as stated below in Option 1.

 Deposit and interest free instalment option